-According to PayScale.com, all types of pharmacologists earned a median of $103,685 per year as of January 2016.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) indicated that the employment of all medical scientists, except epidemiologists, is projected to increase by about 8% between 2014 and 2024.
+According to PayScale.com, all types of pharmacologists n the 90th percentile or higher earned $131,000 or more per year, whereas the bottom 10th percentile earned $58,000 or less per year, in 2019.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) indicated that the employment of all medical scientists, except epidemiologists, is projected to increase faster than average between 2018 and 2028.

 Systems pharmacologists seeking a medical path pursue a residency in this field after completing an M.D., while those pursuing a scientific or academic path pursue a lab position after completing a Ph.D. degree.
 Certification is available for those on an M.D. path.
 The outlook for medical science positions is about average for all jobs.